10 Spots to See on the Tour of the Kennedy Center in Washington, D.C.

 Looking for other tours of performing arts center?
 Check our our posts featuring Carnegie Hall (NY), Radio City Music Hall (NY), the Met Opera House (NY) The Bushnell Performing Arts Center (CT), the Wang Theatre at the Boch Center (MA), and the Boston Symphony Orchestra (MA).

-Looking for other adventures in Washington D.C.?
-Check out our feature of FREE things to do, and our posts featuring the National Zoo, the Library of Congress, the Smithsonian American Art Museum and National Portrait Gallery, the National Museum of American History, the National Museum of African American History & Culture, the National Museum of the American Indian, the International Spy Museum, the National Building Museum, the National Postal Museum, and Mount Vernon.
+Looking for other adventures in Washington DC?
+See our index of posts here, our full Washington DC City Guide here, and our posts featuring the National Zoo, the Library of Congress, the Smithsonian American Art Museum and National Portrait Gallery, the National Museum of American History, the National Museum of African American History & Culture, the National Museum of the American Indian, the International Spy Museum, the National Building Museum, the National Postal Museum, and Mount Vernon.
 And follow along on our adventures on Instagram, Facebook, Pinterest, and X.

 Similar Posts